 Once classes begin, the following policies apply:

-Three-credit traditional or hybrid courses
+Three-credit traditional or blended courses

 If you submit the course withdrawal form through your Student Portal before the third class day, you will receive a refund of 50% of the tuition you have paid and an official grade of “W”.
 On or after the third day, you cannot receive a refund if you withdraw.
 If you notify us of your withdrawal before the last day of class, you will receive an official grade of “W”.